eagronin/yelp-prepare/README.md

 limit 10;
 ```

-The code generated the following output:
+The results are shown below:

 ```
 +------------------------+-----------+------+